 But one helpful idea I’ve been playing around with, is to embrace ‘boring brilliance’.

 There are four key ways in which boredom can help us to become better learners.
 And reveal what I like to call our ‘boring brilliance’.

 1. Boredom Boosts Creativity

 When we’re bored our minds wander to interesting (and surprisingly productive) places.
 So instead of having a narrow focus on any specific task, we begin to adopt a more diffuse mode of thinking, as Barbara Oakley put it in ‘A Mind for Numbers‘.

 In other words, our brain is free to jump between different ideas and concepts, which is the ideal state for creative problem solving and lateral thinking.

 Many studies also recognise the link between boredom and creativity.
-In one of these studies, two-thirds of the participants were told to do something really boring - reading or writing the numbers from a phone book - and the rest were the control group (with non-boring conditions).
+In one of these studies, two-thirds of the participants were told to do something really boring – reading or writing the numbers from a phone book – and the rest were the control group (with non-boring conditions).
 After a short period of time both groups were asked to do a creative activity that involved listing as many uses for two polystyrene cups as they could.
-It was found that the participants in the 'boring group' listed significantly more creative ways to use the cups compared to the control group.
+The participants in the ‘boring group’ listed significantly more creative ways to use the cups than the control group did.